dotnet-foundation/wg-outreach/.github/ISSUE_TEMPLATE/membership.md

 ## Your name:
 _Your Name here_

-## Your Github Name:
+## Your Github Name or Email:
 _Your Github Name here_

-## If no github name, please include your email address (OPTIONAL):
-_Your Email here_

-## Notes:
+## Notes (OPTIONAL):
-_This is a description of type of outreach I'd like this working group to focus on.
-This is 1-3 paragraphs about who, what, and why I think this is outreach that will have a positive impact._
+_Anything you'd like us to know about why you're joining the Outreach Working Group_